 This is perhaps one of the most essential of all the Big Lap essentials!

 One of the most important things that you need is your ride.
-You need wheels that will get you from a to b and everywhere in between.
+You need wheels that will get you from A to B and everywhere in between.
 It’s difficult to give advice on the ‘right’ car to do your Big Lap in because there is no one-size-fits-all solution.
-The better way to look at this is ensuring you have the right car to suit you and your family’s needs.
+The better way to look at this is to ensure you have the right car to suit you and your family’s needs.

 - Where do you want to travel?
 Off-road?
 Main roads only?